 One of the ways to ensure an increase in productivity is to track your company’s software usage.

-1. Keep track of software renewals
+1. Monitor software renewals

-In fact, you may even run into tools that are set up with an auto-renewal status, meaning you could be billed annually, and automatically, for a tool that you don’t need anymore or one that you simply forgot about.
+Sometimes, you may even run into tools that are set up with an auto-renewal status, meaning you could be billed annually, and automatically, for a tool that you don’t need anymore or one that you simply forgot about.
 Your company may also experience that software you signed up for a free trial of is no longer free, and you’re now being billed without even knowing.

 No matter which instance sounds the most familiar, when you keep track of upcoming renewals, you can better measure if that particular software tool is worth the money.